 Originally Kaddish was said by rabbis when they completed giving a sermon.
 Then it was adopted and said by congregations when they finished a section of a prayer service, hence the current practice of Kaddish being said a number of times during a prayer service, and especially after major prayers.

 Later again, although there is uncertaintly as to exactly when, it began to be said by mourners on behalf of their deceased relatives in order to accrue religious merit to them.
-The underlying idea is that it reflects well on the deceased if they brought up their child to be able to stand up and publicly affirm the goodness of God even in the face of the overwhelming personal loss of a parent.
+The underlying idea is that it reflects well on the deceased if they brought up their child to be able to stand up and publicly affirm the goodness of God even in the face of the overwhelming personal loss of a parent or other close relative.
 However, a countervailing influence was the Jewish belief that the soul of even the most evil person spends no more than one year in Gehenna (the Jewish version of hell) before being released to go to Olam Ha'ba (the 'World to Come').
 Out of concern that saying Kaddish on behalf of a deceased parent every day for 12 months after their death would imply the parent was a very wicked person expected to spend the maximum time in Gehenna, the practice developed of reducing the time frame by one month and saying Kaddish on behalf of a deceased parent for 11 months after their death.
 Kaddish is then said again on behalf of a parent on every yahrzeit (anniversary of their death).

 There are a number of versions of the Kaddish prayer.
 Best known is the Mourner's Kaddish (Kaddish Yatom), but there are also versions known as Full Kaddish (Kadesh Shalem), Half Kaddish (Chetzi Kaddish), and Scholar's Kaddish (Kaddish d'Rabbanan), and there are guidelines as to which version of Kaddish is said on which occasion.